logoraz/guixos-sway/README.md

 Bluetooth works and is automatically deployed via bluez in Guix system config, however, initial device connection first needs to be established via `blueman-manager`.

-Still working on better integration, however, auto-starting `nm-applet` to do the job currently has a bug in it's package recipe/service in Guix, that has yet to be addressed:
+Still working on better integration, such as auto-starting `blueman-applet` in sway config, however, it currently has a bug in it's dbus service that has yet to be addressed, see https://issues.guix.gnu.org/71528.
-(see https://issues.guix.gnu.org/71528).
 Note this handles bluetooth connection once device has been established.

 ## References: